Startup Patent: Everything You Need to Know

 A detailed and complete patent strategy doesn't have to cost money.
 Utilizing tools available to you such as provisional patents can help you tell your story and encourage investors to buy your invention.

 If you need help with a startup patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.